 Why study at Roehampton

-- Specialist options including: human rights, security and international relations, media and culture, health policy, urban society and childhood studies.
+- The option to study specialist areas including: human rights, security and international relations, media and culture, health policy, urban society and childhood studies.

-Sociology encourages you to think critically and imaginatively about your life, the communities in which you live and the social relations that make up society.
-You will develop the skills to understand social change in the UK and more globally, bringing a sociological lens to your everyday life.
-Your studies will help you to evaluate the options facing policy-makers on a range of contemporary social issues.
+The course encourages you to think critically and creatively about your life, the communities in which you live and the social relations that make up society.
+You will develop the skills to understand social change both in the UK and more globally, bringing a sociological lens to your everyday life.
+Your studies will help you to evaluate the options that policy-makers have on a range of contemporary social issues.

-The Sociology course at Roehampton is designed around you ‘becoming a Sociologist’ – developing the knowledge and skills not just to get a top degree but also to fulfil your ambitions when you leave Roehampton.
-To support you with these ambitions, the sociology programme has work placement opportunities and excellent links with practitioners in a wide variety of fields including central and local government, health, education, human rights, the criminal justice system and the voluntary and community sectors.
+The Sociology course at Roehampton is for those with curious minds who are keen to learn about how different factors such as policies, religion, the environment, family, identity, and the economy shape the society we live in.
+To support you in achieving your career ambitions, we offer work placement opportunities and excellent links with practitioners in a wide variety of fields including central and local government, health, education, human rights, the criminal justice system and the voluntary and community sectors.
 Your tutors will be on hand to ensure you excel in your studies, by providing high quality online and face-to-face support.

 You are introduced to the subject through modules such as: